Presidency of Ziaur Rahman: Manpower export

 One of the major achievements of the Zia government is manpower export, which initially began in 1976 when he was a deputy CMLA when around 6,000 migrants went to the Middle-East.
 To formalize the process to export manpower, the Bureau of Manpower Employment and Training was established in the same year.
 By 1980, a sizeable number of migrants started flying under the agreements with different Arab nations, and in 1981, private agencies were granted permission to export manpower.
 More than 60 thousand skilled and semi-skilled labours went to the Middle-East in four years.

 Constitutional amendment

 One of Zia's most controversial acts was the amendment of the constitution to replace the founding principles of the country and legalise the indemnity act for the killers of Sheikh Mujibur Rahman.

-Zia replaced Secularism with "Absolute faith in the Almighty Allah," which helped him bag some foreign aid and investment from the Arab world.
+Zia replaced Secularism with "Absolute faith in the Almighty Allah," which helped to bring foreign aid and investment from the Arab world.
 To distance himself from the Communist bloc, he replaced Socialism with "Economic and Social Justice".
 Besides, nationalism was defined as Bangladeshi nationalism, instead of Awami League-era Bengali nationalism, providing the citizens of Bangladesh with a distinctive identity.